TessFerrandez/terratest-azure-sample/README.md

 # Azure Terratest sample

-An variation of [Test Terraform modules in Azure by using Terratest](https://docs.microsoft.com/en-us/azure/terraform/terratest-in-terraform-modules) as this code stopped working as of terraform 0.12.
+This repo is a variation of [Test Terraform modules in Azure by using Terratest](https://docs.microsoft.com/en-us/azure/terraform/terratest-in-terraform-modules) as this code stopped working as of terraform 0.12.

+[Terratest](https://github.com/gruntwork-io/terratest) is a go library that allows you to write automated tests.

 Some of the install instructions assume that you are running bash/WSL on Windows